-Subsequently, Mina Pirquitas S.A., upon commencement to build a mine on these two properties paid \$1,200,000 to the vendors.
+Subsequently, Mina Pirquitas S.A., upon commencement to build a mine on these two properties, paid \$1,200,000 to the vendors.

 The Chinchilla II Mina was acquired directly by VDC and is not subject to option payments.
-All Minas are valid and in good standing.

 Concentrates produced at the Project are subject to a maximum 3% 'mouth of mine value' royalty that is payable to the Province of Jujuy.
 This royalty payment is based on the net recoverable value of the contained metals less certain operating costs.